-The Board recognises the long-term need for an Independent Non-Executive Chair and shall continue to review this as the scale and complexity of the Company grows in the future and in proportion to costs.
-The Board also notes that the QCA recommends a balance between Executive and Non-Executive Directors and recommends that there be two Independent Non-Executives.
+The Board recognises the long-term need for an Independent Non-Executive Chairman and shall continue to review this as the scale and complexity of the Company grows in the future and in proportion to costs.
+The Board also notes that the QCA recommends a balance between Executive and Non-Executive Directors and recommends that there be two Independent Non-Executive Directors.
 The Board will take this into account when considering future appointments.
 All Directors are encouraged to use their judgement and to challenge matters, whether strategic or operational, enabling the Board to discharge its duties and responsibilities effectively.
-Therefore, the Board acknowledges that at its current development, it does not comply with Principle 5.
-However, the Board maintains that the Board's compositions will be frequently reviewed as the Company develops.
+Therefore, the Board acknowledges that at its current development, it does not comply with Principle 5, as it does not currently have two or more independent Directors sitting on the Board.
+However, the Board maintains that its composition will be frequently reviewed as the Company develops.

-The Directors meet formally and informally both in person and by telephone.
+In order to be efficient, the Directors meet formally and informally both in person and by telephone.
 Board and Committee document authors are made aware of proposed deadlines, allowing Board papers to be collated, compiled into a Board Pack, and circulated with sufficient time prior to each meeting, thus allowing time for full consideration and necessary clarifications before the meeting.

 The Company has an Audit Committee and a Remuneration Committee.
 The Board believes that the Committees have the necessary skills and knowledge to discharge their duties effectively.
-The Board has elected not to establish a Nominations Committee, preferring instead that the Board should, itself, deal with such matters, including succession planning and the balance of the Board.
+The Board has elected not to establish a Nominations Committee, preferring instead that the Board should, itself, deal with such matters, including succession planning and the balance of skills, experience and competencies in the Board's membership.